Britain's 3i details extra payout for shareholders

-LONDON British private equity company 3i (III.L) said that a strong run of private equity divestments in the first half of its financial year meant it is in a position to distribute extra returns to shareholders.
+LONDON Nov 14 British private equity company 3i said that a strong run of private equity divestments in the first half of its financial year meant it is in a position to distribute extra returns to shareholders.

 It proposed paying 20 pence per share for the year to March 2014, including an annual base dividend of 8.1 pence.